• Skip to primary navigation

 So this recipe mainly requires assembling, no baking or something complicated.

-This year all holiday meals are in the middle of the week and we have a row of holiday after holiday and then Shabbat and holiday and Shabbat again.
+In some years all the holiday meals are in the middle of the week and we have a row of holiday after holiday and then Shabbat and holiday and Shabbat again.
 Using shortcuts for dessert is the best thing you can do to reduce stress.

 When using shortcuts for this dessert you can also prepare all parts of it in advance and just assemble it at the last minute.